Ocawesome101/oc-cynosure/README.txt

 A hopefully decent Unix-like kernel for OpenComputers.
 Could be considered an attempt at a better Paragon.

-Requires Lua 5.3.  `build.sh` will build the kernel.
+Requires Lua 5.3.
+Executing `./build` will build the kernel.
 Put it as `init.lua` to load Cynosure directly from a managed filesystem, or load it from a boot loader and pass command-line arguments.
 Cynosure is flexible!

 Main goals:
-  - Faster VT100 emulation than Paragon or Monolith o  Benchmarks show a nearly 2x improvement
+  - Faster VT100 emulation than Paragon or Monolith o  Benchmarks show a nearly 2x improvement - almost as fast as raw GPU access!
   - Better scheduler and pipes, perhaps more integrated
   - Better dynamic module loading
   - Better unmanaged filesystem interface